 Currently, there are few stem cell transplants available that are proven by scientists to be both safe and effective.
 The best example is bone marrow transplantation.
-However, many unproven stem cell treatments are being advertised and offered around the world.
+However, clinics are selling many unproven stem cell treatments around the world.
 Often these treatments get a lot of attention in the media, frequently when celebrities such as sports stars get these treatments.
 Generally, scientists and doctors in the stem cell field caution patients against such treatments because it is unclear whether these treatments actually work and whether they are safe.
 Patients have died from such treatments.
 While it is reasonable to consider all options when facing a potentially incurable condition or disease, we recommend caution.
 One should only consider such treatments as a last resort and only after talking with your personal physician.